Skip to content

 kaddo context # → .kaddo/context-pack.md

-kaddo add agents # → architecture/agents/*.md
+kaddo add agents # → knowledge/agents/*.md

 Then, in your LLM chat: